Paul Bunyan's French-Canadian Heritage

 away, I called Maine folk-song writer Joseph Pickering (see footnote),

 who also lives in Bangor.
-Pickering wrote the words to "The Ballad of
+Pickering wrote the words to "The Ballad

 Paul Bunyan", which is actually the theme song for the Bangor Region